-While traditionally textured with intensely-flavoured meat, vegetarian renditions of ramen are just as thrilling and can be gussied up with vegan-friendly protein (hello tofu!) and heaps of veggies to bring colourful and cathartic comfort to your day.
+While traditionally textured with intensely-flavoured meat, vegan renditions of ramen are just as thrilling, gussied up with vegan-friendly protein (hello tofu!) and heaps of veggies to bring colourful and cathartic comfort to your day.

-Simple steps to build your own ramen bowl:
+Simple steps to build your own Vegan ramen bowl:

 - Make the broth: You could either make a vegetable asian broth (recipe, here), mushroom broth, a creamy Thai peanut broth (recipe below) or a spicy broth!